xplosionmind/old.tommi.space/_notes/public/Photography.md

 date: 2020-10-13
 updated: 2020-10-13
 tags: ph
-description: "I'm not a photographer, but I absolutely love this form of expression.
+description: "Even though I'm not a serious photographer, I absolutely love this form of expression.
 Here, I collect tips and inspiration to understand it"
 ---
 ## Photographers